derekcavaliero/gtm-adapters/README.md

 **These are style preferences for the sake of maintaining this repository.** The adapters should be easy enough to configure to your own personal implementation needs.

 ### dataLayer Global
 It is assumed that the website/appication is using the default `window.dataLayer` global.
 Changing the default dataLayer global variable is uncommon.
-However, if the dataLayer *has* been customized, the adapters will not work without modifying the dataLayer reference in each script.
+However, if the dataLayer *has* been customized, the adapters will not work without modifying the dataLayer references in each script.
 ### dataLayer Event Names

 Event names are *typically* in the following format: